 What have you seen be the hardest part of divorce for men?

 Editor's Note: This post was originally published December 29, 2009 and has been updated with new information for accuracy and comprehensiveness.

 Looking for More?
 Check Out These Articles

-- How To Tell The Kids Your Trying Marriage Separation
+- How To Tell The Kids You're Trying Marriage Separation

-- The Best Divorce Advice I Ever Got Was From Counseling For Men
+- The Best Divorce Advice I Ever Got Was In Counseling

 - My Wife Told Me She Doesn't Love Me - Can I Fix It?